DaveTrost/idisc-full-stack-app/README.md

   - database stuff
     - test database creation steps and adding information in psql - DONE
     - bootstrap database with create-table and drop-table - DONE
-    - implement load-seed-data
+    - implement load-seed-data - DONE
-    - view the data using psql console
+    - view the data using psql console - DONE
   - server stuff
     - build a server with a route and start it
     - connect with the server via postman and watch log values